BuddyX

 Skype Alternatives

-What to Look For in a Skype Alternative
+What to Look For in a Skype Alternative in 2026

-• High-quality video and audio calling
+• High-quality video and audio calling.

-• Group video conferencing
+• Group video conferencing and breakout rooms.

-• Screen sharing and file transfer
+• Screen sharing and file transfer.

-• Chat and messaging functionality
+• Chat and messaging.

-• Cross-platform support (Windows, Mac, mobile)
+• Cross-platform support (Windows, Mac, mobile, web).

-• Security and privacy
+• End-to-end encryption and privacy controls.

 2. Zoom